emafree/f2-commander/docs/testing.md

  - Preview panel instantly shows a file or a directory preview,
  - navigating in the file listing on the left updates the preview with a content of a highlighted entry.
-   **KNOWN BUG**: Preview panel show a current directory preview when first opened, not the current highlighted entry.

  - Text file preview:
    - Preview a text file with no syntax (e.g., raw text file)